rdeutz/rebuildK2imageCache/README.md

 Depending on the number of K2 items with images, this process can take some time to finish up.

 How to use:
-1) Place this file into "/media/k2/items/"
+- Place this file into "/media/k2/items/"

-2) Adjust the variables section below; use a size of 0 if you DO NOT want to process a specific image size
+- Adjust the variables section below; use a size of 0 if you DO NOT want to process a specific image size

-3) Execute via terminal with "php -f rebuild.php" (it overwrites existing files without notice!)
+- Execute via terminal with "php -f rebuild.php" (it overwrites existing files without notice!)

+### ADDITIONAL INFO
+Current version is 1.1.
+It's compatible with all K2 versions in the 2.x series.
+It's not Joomla dependent so it will work on any Joomla release that has K2 installed.

 ### CREDITS
 Originally written by [Robert Deutz](https://github.com/rdeutz) and published here: https://github.com/rdeutz/rebuildK2imageCache